 Aminophylline is from the dark ages, but people still use it (it’s a phosphodiesterase inhibitor).
 Be careful, though, because, unlike magnesium sulphate, it can cause adverse effects.

-A 2012 Cochrane review in adults (817 patients across 15 studies) showed no significant bronchodilator effect when used on top of salbutamol.
-But worse than that – for every 100 treated, 20 had vomiting, and 15 had arrhythmias or palpitations.
+A 2012 Cochrane review in adults (817 patients across 15 studies) found no significant bronchodilator effect when added to salbutamol.
+But worse than that, for every 100 treated, 20 had vomiting, and 15 had arrhythmias or palpitations.

 Be aware of the side effects when you use it.